 The information and flowcharts we publish on this website clearly describe how parties should proceed in preparing and responding to payment claims, what steps should be taken based on the actions of the other party and other steps required by the Act.
-In addition, our highly trained staff are available to awaer questions about how the Act works and what parties need to do to comply with it.
+In addition, our highly trained staff are available to aware questions about how the Act works and what parties need to do to comply with it.
 We provide this information for free and without obligation.
 If parties proceed to adjudication, the adjudicator pays us a service fee from his/her fees to cover our costs.
 Neither party is asked to pay the adjudicator's fee until after the determination is provided to Adjudicate Today.

 If you are not familiar with our website, we suggest you read “Navigating this website” below.
 Otherwise let’s get started.

 Navigating this website

-To navigate this WA based website, use the menu on the left hand side of the page "Start; Notice of Dispute Served; Notice of Dispute Not Served; Adjudication Process; Application Forms; and Resources".
-We recommend you start by clicking on Start as it provides necessary information which is crucial for making or responding to an adjudication application.
+2. Use the menu on the left hand side of the page "Start; Notice of Dispute Served; Notice of Dispute Not Served; Adjudication Process; Application Forms; and Resources".
+We recommend you commence by clicking on a menu item under Start as it provides necessary information which is crucial for making or responding to an adjudication application.

 The adjudication process may seem difficult when first encountered.
 Actually it is not.
 When an important term used by the Act is first encountered in the text, it is highlighted in blue.
 Passing the mouse over the term causes a grey box to "pop-up" with a simple explanation of the term.